 Julia Campbell is the author of Storytelling in the Digital Age: A Guide for Nonprofits.
 Julia said:

 “The crowdfunding space is going to become even more crowded in coming years.
-Individuals will create more campaigns, seeing the potential to raise money for pet projects, medical costs, or emergencies.
-What scares me most about this scenario is that the general public will have a much harder time weeding out the scams from the legitimate campaigns, and may get crowdfunding fatigue.”
+Individuals will create more fundraisers, seeing the potential to raise money for pet projects, medical costs, or emergencies.
+What scares me most about this scenario is that the general public will have a much harder time weeding out the scams from the legitimate fundraisers, and may get crowdfunding fatigue.”

 Kathleen Minogue, founder and CEO of Crowdfund Better, said: